0xHadyy/isl-python/README.md

-This repository documents my personal learning journey studying "An Introduction to Statistical Learning" (ISL), implemented using Python.
+This repository documents my personal learning journey studying "An Introduction to Statistical Learning" (ISL) + Advance Sections from (ESL), implemented using Python.

 ## 🧭 Roadmap